Start: Pendleton, Lancashire

 After passing through the Lakeland towns of Ambleside and Windermere, the route follows a pretty main road down to Milnthorpe and then the A6 to Carnforth.

-Stage Nine: Carnforth – Pendleton 51 km
+Stage Nine: Carnforth – Clitheroe 51 km

 Jubille, and the Trough of Bowland are the last major climbs of the ride.